jquery/esprima/README.md

 (also popularly known as JavaScript) parsing infrastructure for multipurpose analysis.
 It is also written in ECMAScript.

+Esprima can be used in a web browser:

+    <script src="esprima.js"></script>

+or in a Node.js application via the package manager:

+    npm install esprima

+A very simple example:

+    esprima.parse('var answer=42').body[0].declarations[0].init

+produces the following object:

+    { type: 'Literal', value: 42 }

 Esprima is still in the development, for now please check [the wiki documentation](http://wiki.esprima.org).